 The Zoning Division of The Community Development Department is responsible for implementing the Township's zoning codes.

 When beginning any type of construction or use change, always consider whether a zoning certificate is required.
 Article 5, Section 5.02 of the West Chester Zoning Resolution requires that a zoning certificate be obtained prior to beginning most construction projects and property use changes.
-Plan review and issuance of a zoning certificate helps insure that the project conforms to all applicable zoning codes.
+Plan review and issuance of a zoning certificate helps insure the project conforms to all applicable zoning codes.

 - New construction